 The Stratocaster is one of the most flexible guitars ever made.
 When compared to many Gibson models such as the Les Paul or SG, there is a dramatic difference with regards to your customization options.
-Whether you want to change the sound or the feel of your instrument, you are only limited by your imagination.
-One of the most popular areas of focus for Stratocaster modification is the pickups.
-This change will have the most dramatic effect on your guitar’s sound.

 There are a zillion options out there for pickups.
 Some good, some great, and some just plain awful.
 Among the “great” options, the “right” pickup depends on not only your budget, but also your taste.
 This is a very subjective area and opinions differ.
 So while some may prefer a vintage-style / low-output Stratocaster pickup, others may opt for a noiseless or active model.
 There are no right or wrong answers here, just what works best for you.
 Hopefully this list will help you get started in making this choice.

 Continue reading “What are the Best Stratocaster Pickups?”

 This is an all-in-one package that is impressive.
 At the heart of the VG-99 are two completely independent signal paths.
 You can Model classic guitars, basses or amplifiers, and then assign up to 11 effects, twice.
 You can then use those two channels independent of each other, or simultaneously.
 Using an optional floor-based controller, you can do all of your channel switching or blending,